KishoreKumar301/Task-1-Scan-Your-Local-Network-for-Open-Ports/README.md

 8. nmap 192.168.1.1-50
 Scans multiple targets (Works like angry IP scanner)

-The ouput for the above commands has been attached in the repo , each output file name corresponds to it number here.
+The ouput for the above commands has been attached in the repo as a word file.